Viscous energy dissipation in slender channels with porous or semipermeable walls: Low-Reynolds-number flow in a long cylindrical, porous pipe

-We consider a system as shown in Fig. \ref{fig:singleTube} with an open permeable pipe or tube inside a medium.
-In plants the sieve tubes of the phloem are roughly of this form, and in the leaves their radii ($r_0$) are in the $\mu$m regime while their length ($L$) is centimetric.
-The slender (lubrication) approximation used by \cite{Aldis1988} to describe such flows is thus extremely well-suited.
-Aldis showed that in the lubrication approximation, the stationary flow field has the form
+We express the velocity using axial and radial coordinates, i.e., $\mathbf v = (v_x,v_r)$ and thus assume rotational symmetry.
+In plants, the sieve tubes of the phloem are roughly of this form, and in the leaves their radii ($r_0$) are in the $\mu$m regime while their length ($L$) is centimetric.
+The slender (lubrication) approximation used by \citet{Aldis1988} to describe such flows is valid, since $Re\ll 1$ and $r_0/L \ll 1$.
+The stationary flow field then has the form

 where